Abdallah991/expenses-tracker-go/README.md

-# Expenses Tracker Go
+# Expenses Tracker API

-A secure REST API built with Go for tracking financial transactions with JWT-based authentication, email verification, and advanced security features.
+A secure REST API built with Express & TypeScript for tracking financial transactions with JWT-based authentication, email verification, and advanced security features.

 ## Features